astrov-ost/TentelOP.docs/documentation.md

 ---

 - ### Functions
-#### The main function of the bot is protection against vulnerabilities, that is, Crash.
+#### The main function of the bot is protection against vulnerabilities, that is, Crash (Nuke).
-#### There are a lot of crash bots at the present time, and good protection either costs money, or it doesn’t exist at all.
+#### There are a lot of Crash (Nuke) bots at the present time, and good protection either costs money, or it doesn’t exist at all.

-##### *Bot Tentel helps to cope with DDoS-attacks from Crash Bots.
-Tentel has a "signature segmentation" to eliminate Crash Bots.
-This means that our bot immediately destroys the source of the problems, the crash bot itself.*
+##### *Bot Tentel helps to cope with DDoS-attacks from Crash (Nuke) Bots.
+Tentel eliminates all bots that are not on its whitelist.*

 ---